 This work celebrates diversity, collaboration, and individual creative empowerment: free of inhibition, accessing intuitive knowing, and inviting the mind to collaborate.
 A remarkably effective and revolutionary way of learning, the OSF approach can catalyze learning and transformation in many kinds of practices, in movement as well as healing, therapy, voice, acting, and other fields of learning and creation.

-Since 2008, three groups of teachers have been certified to teach OSF in the US, Canada, The Netherlands, and Paraguay.
+Since 2008, four groups of teachers have been certified to teach OSF in the US, Canada, The Netherlands, Australia, and Paraguay.